The Importance of “Time in Range” for Diabetes Management

 While using a CGM, you’ll work with your healthcare team to set “low” and “high” alarms that determine the appropriate goal range for your blood sugar levels.
 TIR tells you how often you’re actually within that goal range.

-To know your time in range, you’ll need to monitor your glucose with a CGM system and download or view your glucose data in a report that offers this option.
+To know your time in range, you’ll need to monitor your blood glucose with a CGM system and download or view your blood glucose data in a report that offers this option.
 One option is the FreeStyle Libre 14 day system.
-With just a quick scan of the sensor that’s worn on the back of the upper arm with a reader or smartphone*, the FreeStyle Libre 14 day system shows you what percentage of time your sensor readings are above, below, and within your target range.
+With just a quick scan of the sensor that’s worn on the back of the upper arm with a reader or smartphone*, the FreeStyle Libre 14 day system shows you what percentage of time your sensor readings are above, below and within your target range.